vespa-engine/sample-apps/examples/operations/multinode-HA/README.md

 Also see the smaller and simpler [multinode](../multinode) sample application.

 This is a guide for functional testing, deployed on one host for simplicity.
-Refer to the [mTLS guide](/examples/operations/secure-vespa-with-mtls) for a multinode configuration, set up on multiple hosts using Docker Swarm.
+The first part of this example sets up a multinode application of multiple container and content node clusters.
+The second part secures the application using [mTLS](https://docs.vespa.ai/en/mtls.html).

 There are multiple ways of deploying multinode applications, on multiple platforms.
 This application is a set of basic Docker containers,